Alumnus Samiar Nefzi Credits Real-World Education, Guidance from Experienced School of Communication Faculty for Career in Broadcasting Alumni Profile

 Don't be afraid to go outside of the university.
 Don't close yourself to things unrelated to academics.
 One of the best aspects of Point Park is the location; it allows you to thrive within a major city.
 Take a stroll down the road.
 Find a story.
 Find yourself.

-More About: alumni, success story, journalism, U-View, faculty, School of Communication, broadcast reporting, internships, United Student Government, Center for Media Innovation, scholarships, transfer, Downtown Pittsburgh
+More About: alumni, success story, journalism, U-View, faculty, School of Communication, broadcast reporting, internships, United Student Government, Center for Media Innovation, KDKA, scholarships, transfer, Downtown Pittsburgh